freenas/freenas-docs/userguide/storage.rst

 Replication Tasks
 -----------------

-A replication task allows you to automate the copy of ZFS snapshots to another system over an encrypted connection.
+A replication task makes it possible to automate the copy of ZFS snapshots to another system over an encrypted connection.
 This allows you to create an off-site backup of a ZFS dataset or pool.

-This section will refer to the system generating the ZFS snapshots as *PUSH* and the system to receive a copy of the ZFS snapshots as *PULL*.
+This section will refer to the system generating the ZFS snapshots as *PUSH* and the system receiving a copy of the ZFS snapshots as *PULL*.

 Before you can configure a replication task, the following pre-requisites must be met:

-* a ZFS pool must exist on both *PUSH* and
+* a ZFS pool must exist on both *PUSH* and *PULL*.
-  *PULL*.

 * a periodic snapshot task must be created on *PUSH*.
 You will not be able to create a replication task before the first snapshot exists.